kiataj/ngTMAs-radiomics/README.md

 ### Discritization

-Images are discritized to a few gray value intensities to avoid sparse matrices in second order feature extraction.
+Images are discretised to a few gray value intensities to avoid sparse matrices in second order feature extraction.
 Discritization can be used for visual inspection of the images that are actually used for feature extraction.

 ## Feature Extraction

 Feature extraction is performed using PyRadiomics.
 Extraction is parallelized on CPU only across filters, meaning single-image extraction is not parallelized. <br>
-Key parameters configuration, activating/deactivating filter classes or feature classes can be done in the extraction [Extraction](https://github.com/kiataj/ngTMAs-radiomics/blob/main/Extraction.ipynb) notebook.
+Key parameters configuration and activating/deactivating filter classes or feature classes can be done in the extraction [Extraction](https://github.com/kiataj/ngTMAs-radiomics/blob/main/Extraction.ipynb) notebook.
-For more detailed documentation check out the [Extraction](https://github.com/kiataj/ngTMAs-radiomics/blob/main/Extraction.ipynb) notebook.
+For more detailed documentation, check out the [Extraction](https://github.com/kiataj/ngTMAs-radiomics/blob/main/Extraction.ipynb) notebook.

-## Feature Elimination
+## Feature Processing

-The TMAs are now embedded in a high dimensional space, with many of its dimensions being either rudimentary or non-reproducible, i. e. the measurement and calculation of that feature cannot be repeated due to the varying imaging parameters, noise, or varying fixation or embedding protocol.
+The TMAs are now embedded in a high-dimensional space, with many of its dimensions being either rudimentary or non-reproducible, i. e. the measurement and calculation of that feature cannot be repeated due to the varying imaging parameters, noise, or varying fixation or embedding protocol.

 ### Non-reproducible features
 We use [intraclass_corr](https://pingouin-stats.org/build/html/generated/pingouin.intraclass_corr.html) from pinguin library between two distinct measurements, one in the  vertical position and another in a horizontal position.
 The scanning conditions' characteristics are fully discussed here (https://ieeexplore.ieee.org/abstract/document/10542137).
 Then the extracted features from these two scan modes are used for the calculation of intraclass correlation (ICC).
 A threshold for selecting robust features can be selected: